casasglobal-org/pbdm-webplatform/weather_grid/README.md

-# NetCDF Grid Information and Extraction Tools
+# NetCDF Grid information and extraction tools

 Python tools to extract grid information and coordinates from NetCDF climate files.
 These tools replace the functionality of several R scripts used in the PBDM framework for extracting weather grids.

-## Tools Overview
+## Tools overview

 ### 1. `netcdf_grid_info.py`